When it comes to SEO, things can get a little confusing.

 There are so many different factors to consider for SEO success, from what’s on your website, to how your website runs, to things you may not even be able to fully control off your site.

 However, SEO is extremely important to help your business increase its visibility on top search engines.
-And one thing you might be surprised to learn is that there are multiple types of SEO, which including organic and local.
+One thing you might be surprised to learn is that there are multiple types of SEO, including organic and local.

 So, what are these two SEO types, and do you need them both?